 My Calm Place Activity – This is also optional.
 This is an activity that students can do to represent their calm place.

-In each unit of Educalme Classroom, there are different supporting resources to help you integrate what students are learning in the audios with your regular teaching curriculum.
+In each unit of Educalme, there are different supporting resources to help you integrate what students are learning in the audios with your regular teaching curriculum.
 There are projects, activities, games and more.

 Your free trial never expires, so you can continue using this Introduction to MIndfulness resource forever.